 Much of Professor Learner's work has concentrated on developing and advocating new directions on environmental policy issues, including developing clean renewable energy and energy efficiency resources to achieve cleaner air, job creation, and economic growth; advancing sustainable transportation and land use strategies and leading national and regional efforts to develop high-speed rail networks that can produce complementary environmental quality, economic development, and employment benefits; and protecting the Midwest's wild and natural places—the Great Lakes, rivers, and forests.
 Professor Learner has both significant appellate and trial litigation experience, including recent federal district court victories to protect the Midwest's natural areas and enforce NEPA requirements that agencies fully and fairly consider reasonable alternatives.

 Professor Learner received his law degree from Harvard Law School (1980) and his BA (with honors) from the University of Michigan (1976).
-He serves on the board of directors of RSA US (chair) and the Friends of Israel's Environment (vice chair), among others.
+He serves on the board of directors of the Forest Preserves Foundation (treasurer) and the Friends of Israel's Environment (vice chair), among others.

 Comments/Suggestions | Site Map | Work Requests | Admin Portal | Disclaimer | Supported Browsers | U of M Home

 University of Michigan.
 All images property of Michigan Law